How to Apply CSS Filter Effects to Web Images

 }

-The brightness effect also allows for negative values, in which it will darken the image.
+The brightness effect also accepts negative values, which will darken the image.

 img {